Last updated on September 21st, 2021 at 09:23 am

 Last year JellyFish, a digital marketing agency, notice an influx of backlinks to their website in October and November.
 Almost 1,700 new links to their website were flagged as unnatural or suspect by their website analytics software.
 With the latest Google Penguin 3.0 updates that penalized websites with low-quality backlinks, the JellyFish website took a hit in their search engine results.
+B2B marketers need to be aware of negative SEO.

 Nick Fettiplace, SEO at JellyFish, has a good handle on the site’s analytics, and he checks them regularly, so he was able to notice the changes immediately and take action.